-- 1.9 This draft SPD provides detailed guidance on how policy 4 of the Greater Norwich Joint Core Strategy (JCS) and policy DM33 of Norwich's Development Management Policies Plan should be interpreted and implemented in order to support proposed development and help deliver sustainable communities. - 1.10 The draft SPD will be subject to consultation, review of feedback and then formal adoption by the council.
+- 1.10 This draft SPD provides detailed guidance on how policy 4 of the Greater Norwich Joint Core Strategy (JCS) and policy DM33 of Norwich's Development Management Policies Plan should be interpreted and implemented in order to support proposed development and help deliver sustainable communities. - 1.11 The draft SPD will be subject to consultation, review of feedback and then formal adoption by the council.
 Once adopted it will be a material consideration in the determination of planning applications.
-It should be taken into account in the preparation of planning proposals for residential, mixed use, C2, C4 and residential sui generis development from the pre-application stage on, and while negotiating and undertaking development feasibility. - 1.11 This SPD will also apply to housing proposals within the Broads Authority Executive Area of Norwich.
+It should be taken into account in the preparation of planning proposals for residential, mixed use, C2, C4 and residential sui generis development from the pre-application stage on, and while negotiating and undertaking development feasibility.

+1.12 This SPD will also apply to housing proposals within the Broads Authority Executive Area of Norwich.
 The Broads Authority does not have a strategic housing function; this is undertaken by Norwich City Council for the part of the Broads Authority in Norwich.
-Policy DM34 of the adopted Broads Authority

-Local Plan for the Broads states that the Broads Authority applies the policies of its constituent district councils (in both Norfolk and Suffolk) regarding affordable housing.
+Policy DM34 (Affordable Housing of the adopted Broads Authority Local Plan 2019 states that developments of 10 or more dwellings will be required to provide affordable housing in accordance with the adopted standards and requirements of its constituent district councils (in both Norfolk and Suffolk).